THE WILD AND SCENIC KERN

 THE TIME IS NOW

 After decades of waiting for a flowing river, things are changing.
-It looks more likely than ever that more water will return to the Kern soon.
+People are noticing and taking action to protect this endangered river.
 In recent years, big victories have been won for the restoration of other rivers that have been dry for decades - most notably including the Owens River and the San Joaquin River.
 Below are some of the strongest reasons why now is the time to Bring Back the Kern.